ampesce19/freestyle-project/PLANNING.md

 The application does not require any third-party packages, except `pytest` for testing purposes.

-The application will use the 'random' module.
+The application will use the `random` module.

 ### Hardware Requirements